ioccc-src/winner/faq.md

 <div id="markdown">
 <div id="md">
-### Q 1.2: What are the IOCCC best practices for using markdown?
+### Q 1.2: What is markdown and how does the IOCCC use it?
 </div>
 </div>